In order to graduate with “honors in geology” or “honors in environmental science,” a student must:

 - must take a total of 9 semester hours in the program (see below) with honors at the 2000 level or above with a grade of “B” or better in each course.

-- for GLY majors, 3–5 honors credits must be from GLY courses at the 3000 level or higher (see individual instructor to fill out the honors contract)
+- for Geology majors, 3–5 honors credits must be from GES courses at the 3000 level or higher (see individual instructor to fill out the honors contract).

-- for ENV majors, 3–5 honors credits can be from upper level courses in biology, chemistry, geology, or physics (see individual instructor to fill out the honors contract)
+- for Environmental Science majors, 3–5 honors credits can be from upper level courses in biology, chemistry, GES, or physics (see individual instructor to fill out the honors contract)

 - write a senior honors thesis; the nine semester hours above must include GLY/ENV 4501 (Senior Honors Research) and GLY/ENV 4510 (Senior Honors Thesis).

 GES courses that are appropriate for honors contracts

 GES courses that are NOT appropriate for honors contracts

 |GES 3150.
 Principles of Structural Geology and Tectonics (3)|

 |GES 3220.
 Fundamentals of Mineralogy (3)|